jacobhepkema/RNA_deletions/README.md

 ```
 Outputs will be in the `outputs/ALKBH5` directory.

-(Change `-t 10` in the file to how many processors you have available.
-If it runs with errors, change to fewer processors (might be related to memory per thread).

 Then, to run the downstream analysis, you need to run
 ```
 Rscript ALKBH5.R